99marwan/Health-Monitoring-System/README.md

 ![image](https://user-images.githubusercontent.com/58369917/177420382-a5278f5a-d53f-4362-b6b0-5f1b4369121c.png)

-•For this milestone, it is required to use the lambda architecture for our health monitor system.
+• For this milestone, it is required to use the lambda architecture for our health monitor system.
 See the figure Above.

 1. The health reports arriving from the health monitor datasource will get persisted as raw data in the Batch Layer using HDFS using CSV files.